38

 4. Orthorexia: When Healthy Eating Becomes An Obesession

-The compulsive checking of ingredient lists and constant concerns about that food might damage one’s health has social and mental health consequences.
+The compulsive checking of ingredient lists and constant concerns that food might damage one’s health has social and mental health consequences.
 Daily quality of life and social interactions decline.
 The person isolates more and more and mental health declines.

 When food groups are eliminated and only a narrow range of foods are eaten, the person with orthorexia is at risk for nutrient deficiencies and malnutrition.
 The risk for anxiety and depression and other eating disorders increases.